 Figures relate to the pay and conditions of medical doctors within the NHS - the largest employer of radiologists in the UK.

 Income data from NHS Health Careers.
 Figures are intended as a guide only.

-Part-time work is also an option and there are opportunities to train on a less than full-time basis.
+Part-time work is also an option, and you'll find opportunities to train on a less than full-time basis.

 What to expect

 - You'll spend a large part of your time writing and reporting on imaging procedures, including follow up with a range of healthcare professionals.
 The amount of contact you have with patients varies depending on the role you specialise in.
-If you work in ultrasound, fluoroscopy or breast imaging, for example, you're likely to work with patients more regularly.
+If you work in ultrasound, musculoskeletal or breast imaging, for example, you're likely to work with patients more regularly.
 This also applies to interventional radiography.

 - On-call work is regarded as a key part of training in radiology and may increase at consultant level, depending on the type and size of the employing hospital.

 - Jobs are available at NHS and private hospitals throughout the UK.

 - The work can be challenging, especially with the increase in the number of interventions and evolving imaging techniques.
-However, it can also be rewarding as you're able to diagnose and treat illnesses more quickly than in the past.
-On-call work can be particularly pressured, especially if you need to travel between hospital sites.
+However, being able to diagnose and treat illnesses is incredibly rewarding.

-To become a clinical radiologist, you'll need to start by taking a degree in medicine recognised by the General Medical Council (GMC), which usually takes five to six years to complete.
+To become a clinical radiologist, you'll need to first complete a degree in medicine recognised by the GMC, which usually takes five to six years.
 If you've already got a degree in a subject other than medicine (usually a 2:1 or above in a science-related subject) you can apply for a four-year accelerated graduate entry medicine programme (also known as a graduate entry programme).
 For a list of medical schools, see the Medical Schools Council.

 You'll then need to complete a two-year FT programme, common to all medical graduates, where you'll work in hospitals as a junior doctor on a rotational basis in different departments that may include radiology.
 After successful completion of the first year of Foundation Training, you can apply for full registration as a doctor with the GMC.
 On successful completion, you'll be awarded a Foundation Programme Certificate of Completion (FPCC).
 For full details, see the UK Foundation Programme.